milaboratory/mixcr/doc/quickstart.rst

 .. code-block:: console

-  > mixcr align --save-description input_R1.fastq input_R2.fastq alignments.vdjca
+  > mixcr align -s hs --save-description input_R1.fastq input_R2.fastq alignments.vdjca

 On the ``assemble`` stage it is necessary to specify file for the index (which stores mapping from reads to clonotypes):